dssg/donors-choose/README.md

 | **outcomes**  | Table of post-project outcomes.
 This table contains information that would be unavailable at time of prediction in a real-world case, so it is unused.  | projectid   | no    |

+### Initial Processing

+We performed some initial processing of the source database to improve database performance and ensure compliance with Triage.
+These changes are stored in a copy of the source schema, called optimized.

+#### Renaming projectid to entity_id

+Triage expects each feature and label row to be identified by a primary key called entity_id.
+For convenience, we renamed projectid (our entity primary key) to entity_id.

+#### Integer entity ids

+We replaced the source database's string (postgres varchar(32)) projectid key with integer keys.
+Triage [requires integer entityids](https://dssg.github.io/triage/experiments/cohort-labels/#note-2), and integer keys will improve performance on joins and group operations.

+#### Primary & Foreign Key constraints

+We create primary key constraints on projectid in all tables (and a foreign key constraint on donations.projectid).
+This improves performance by creating indexes on each of those columns.

 ### Problem Framing

 Let's start by stating our qualitative understanding of the problem.
 Then, we'll translate that into a formal problem framing, using the language of the Triage experiment config file.